New Mexico Lobos football: Dennis Franchione era (1992–1997)

 On December 5, 1991, Dennis Franchione was hired away from Texas State and announced as the Lobos new head coach, given the task of rebuilding the lowly program after five dismal seasons.
-In his six seasons at New Mexico, he led the Lobos to a 33–36 record, including a 9–4 mark in 1997, which earned the Lobos a WAC Mountain Division Championship and an invitation to play in the Insight.com Bowl, a game they lost, their first bowl berth since 1961.
+In his six seasons at New Mexico, he led the Lobos to a 33–36 record, including a 9–4 mark in 1997, which earned the Lobos a WAC Mountain Division Championship and an invitation to play in the Insight.com Bowl, their first bowl berth since 1961.
 Franchione departed New Mexico for TCU after the 1997 season.
 During the 1996 and 1997 seasons, his roster included future NFL Hall of Fame linebacker Brian Urlacher, who would set numerous defensive records during his time at UNM.
 His #44 was retired at a ceremony of a UNM home football game several years later.

 Rocky Long era (1998–2008)

 Rocky Long, previously defensive coordinator at UCLA and a UNM alum, was named as the Lobos' head football coach on December 20, 1997.
 His overall won-loss record through the 2008 season is 65–69, including 43–31 since 2001, the best five-year stretch for Lobo football in over forty years.
 He is the most successful head coach in New Mexico Football history, passing Roy Johnson during the 2005 season.

-He led the Lobos to three straight post-season bowl games (2003–05) for the first time in school history and the Lobos have been bowl-eligible for seven straight seasons, another record.
+He led the Lobos to three straight post-season bowl games (2003–05) for the first time in school history and the Lobos were bowl-eligible for seven straight seasons, another record.
 This streak continued into the 2007 season as the Lobos accepted a bid to the New Mexico Bowl.
 He garnered his first bowl win as Lobo coach by defeating the Nevada Wolf Pack 23–0 in the 2007 New Mexico Bowl.

 After 11 seasons, and an overall losing record of coaching at UNM, Long decided to resign on November 17, 2008, two days after the Lobos' regular season ended.
 Long cited that he was not the right person to lead the program to newer heights.
 He added that he had no plans of retirement, and that he wanted to continue to coach as a coordinator.